adonisjs/eslint-plugin-adonisjs/README.md

 ```

 ## `prefer-lazy-listener-import`

+> [!IMPORTANT]
+> The HMR mode of AdonisJS only works with Lazy loaded event listeners

 The `@adonisjs/prefer-lazy-listener-import` rule complains when you import an event listener using the import expression and assign it to an event.
 For example: